welshea/excel_export_as_text/README.md

 amongst all possible output types in the pop-up output file name requestor, since there is no simple way to limit it to only .csv or .txt on Mac.

+Sometimes, Visual Basic will throw some obscure error message related to converting data between types.
+So far, whenever this happens, I have been able to copy / paste values into a new spreadsheet and then export from the new spreadsheet with no problems.
+You may also need to exit / restart Excel, I don't remember exactly what I needed to do the last time this happened.

 <BR>